Katyusha (song): Song

-The song is about a Russian woman called Katyusha.
+The song is about a Russian woman named Katyusha (a tender form of "Ekaterina", i.e., Katherine).
 Standing on a steep riverbank, she sings a song to her beloved, a soldier serving far away.
-The theme of the song is that the soldier will protect the Motherland and its people while his grateful girl will keep and protect their love.
+The theme of the song is that the soldier will protect the Motherland and its people while his grateful woman will keep and protect their love.
 Its lyrics became relevant during the Second World War, when many Soviet men left their wives and girlfriends to serve in the Soviet Army during World War II, known in Russia as The Great Patriotic War.

+The beginning portion of Blanter's melody is shown below.

 Performance history

-The song's popularity began to increase with the beginning of Operation Barbarossa launched by Germany against the Soviet Union.
+The first official performance of the song was by Valentina Batishcheva in the Column Hall of Moscow's House of the Unions, at the State Jazz Orchestra concert in the autumn of 1938.
+Its popularity began to increase with the beginning of Operation Barbarossa launched by Germany against the Soviet Union.
 The song was sung by female students from a Soviet industrial school in Moscow, bidding farewell to soldiers going to the battle front against Nazi Germany.
-Its first official performance was by Valentina Batishcheva in the Column Hall of Moscow's House of the Unions, at the State Jazz Orchestra concert in the Autumn of 1938.
 It has since been performed many times by other famous singers, including Lidia Ruslanova, Tamara Sinyavskaya, Georgi Vinogradov, Eduard Khil, Anna German, Ivan Rebroff, Dmitri Hvorostovsky, Joseph Kobzon and more.
 "Katyusha" is part of the repertoire of the Alexandrov Ensemble.